swagclan-bot/swagclan-v4-bot/README.md

 # SWAGCLAN
 Swag clan is a modular discord bot written in discord.js.
-It features lots of features, being fully integrated with lichess and using APIs for many services.
+It has a lot of features, being fully integrated with lichess and using APIs for many services.

 ## Installation